 Fees and penalties

 Ascent doesn’t charge any origination, application or disbursement fees for its student loans.
-There’s also no penalty for paying off your loan early.
 However, borrowers may be charged fees for late payments and returned payments.

 Ascent’s repayment terms vary by loan type, but all student loans come with a grace period of at least nine months.

-Undergraduate borrowers with a variable-rate loan can choose repayment terms of five, seven, 10, 12 or 15 years.
-But the only repayment term options for fixed-rate loans are five, seven, 10 or 12 years.
-Undergraduate borrowers without a co-signer who choose a fixed-rate loan are limited to a 10-year repayment period.
+Undergraduate borrowers can choose repayment terms of five, seven, 10, 12 or 15 years, though undergraduate borrowers who choose the outcomes-based loan are limited to a 10- or 15-year repayment period.
 After graduation, borrowers can defer payments for up to nine months.

-All graduate loans offer repayment periods of seven, 10, 12 or 15 years for a variable-rate loan and seven, 10 or 12 years for a fixed-rate loan.
+All graduate loans offer repayment periods of seven, 10, 12 or 15 years.
 Medical and dental students have an additional 20-year repayment option for variable-rate loans.
 MBA, law and general graduate students have a nine-month grace period, while dental students and medical students can defer payments for up to 12 or 36 months, respectively.